PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

-After an encouraging chat on IRC I realized that I could probably replace our custom RPM repository and build different variants of scientific software on much more solid ground---all the while contributing to a project that felt like a new and exciting take on GNU.
+After an encouraging chat on IRC I realized that I could probably replace our custom RPM repository and build different variants of scientific software on much more solid ground—all the while contributing to a project that felt like a new and exciting take on GNU.
 We're building the GNU system!

 Guix only had very few of the packages I needed, so I got busy.
 I packaged